Azure-Samples/azure-search-sample-data/README.md

 ## Hotels-json-documents

 This sample data set consists of 5 JSON documents containing structured JSON, used for evaluating or testing JSON blob indexing.
 Each file consists of hotel information, an address complex field, and a rooms complex collection.
-The blob indexer can detect and map JSON fields to equivalent fields in a search index.
+The blob indexer can detect and match this JSON structure through equivalent fields in a search index.

 ## Hotels data